 Private Party Sales:

-License to Purchase allow sales between non FFL dealers.
+License to Purchase allows sales between non-FFL dealers.
 The individual purchasing the firearm must apply in person at the law enforcement agency of their residence with their State of Michigan ID or Driver’s License identifying their correct address.
-An LTP is not required for Concealed Pistol License (CPL) holders, but they must complete an RI-060 form (see link below) to register the firearm.
+An LTP is not required for Concealed Pistol License (CPL) holders, but they must complete a RI-060 form (see link below) to register the firearm.
 ADPS issues LTP’s Monday through Friday from 8:00 AM- 4:00 PM.

 The LTP must be completed even though the applicant may already have possession of the firearm, such as through an inheritance or if they recently moved to Michigan.
 FFL dealers are not exempt from this section of the law.